Gemstones Explained: Symbolism, History and Everyday Uses

 - Sapphire: Ancient Greeks and Romans believed sapphires offered protection from misfortune and evil spirits.
 The Greeks associated them with the god Apollo and believed they had powers linked to the spirit world.

-- Emerald: revered by the Ancient Egyptians as a stone of fertility and renewal.
+- Emerald: revered by the Ancient Egyptians as a stone symbolising renewal.

 - Diamond: valued as a symbol of strength and endurance.